 Kim Loong Resources Berhad has a sexual harassment policy in place which must be observed by all our workforce, contractors and suppliers.
-This policy prohibits all forms of harassment behaviour that may create an atmosphere of hostility and intimidation of any kind at the workplace.
+This policy prohibits all form of harassment and behaviour that may create an atmosphere of hostility and intimidation of any kind at the workplace.
 No one should be subjected to any form of sexual harassment while carrying out their duties.

-For the financial year 2021, no sexual harassment or sexual related cases was reported for the entire Group.
+For the financial year 2020, no sexual harassment or sexual related cases was reported for the entire Group.